Holly cursed as the heavy snowflakes coated her mountain town in a sleek, white layer of ice, forcing her to drive undesirably slow.

 “You should’ve gone somewhere closer to home.
 Mom was sick.
 I needed you.
 And all you did was worry about yourself.
 You were always a selfish cunt.”

 Holly hated that word.
 And she was sure Kate was aware of that because Holly had broken her nose over it when they were teenagers.
-Kate was purposely pushing Holly’s buttons.
-Infuriated, she started to drive faster, banishing the possibility of sliding off the road.
+Infuriated, she drove faster, banishing the possibility of sliding off the road.
 She needed to be away from Kate.
 Fast.

 “You’re not even woman enough to admit it,” Kate spat.